 When an organisation manages thousands of assets, searchability is everything.
 If users can’t find what they need in a few clicks, frustration builds, and productivity suffers.

-By enhancing search functionality, PMI’s teams could find what they needed in seconds rather than minutes or hours.
+By enhancing search functionality, their teams could find what they needed in seconds rather than minutes or hours.

-One of PMI’s biggest inefficiencies?
-They were managing brand guidelines and asset references in PowerPoint files which quickly became outdated, leading to confusion and wasted time.
+One of this client’s biggest inefficiencies?
+They were managing brand guidelines and asset references in PowerPoint files, which quickly became outdated, leading to confusion and wasted time.

 We digitised their Brand Playbooks, integrating them directly into the Brand Portal so that: